pierre/killbill-simple-tax-plugin/README.md

 “taxCountry” other than “FR” will not be elligible to any of these French tax codes in their invoices.

-So, the current implementeation of territorial restriction has several limitations.
+So, the current implementation of territorial restriction has several limitations.

-1. There is no support for retricting tax codes to territories that are subdivisions of countries.
+1. There is no support for restricting tax codes to territories that are subdivisions of countries.
 The only subdivision available is: country.

 2. The country of tax codes must match the tax country of customer accounts.